-The bell will sound at 8:00 dismissing students from their morning areas.
+The bell will sound at 8:00am dismissing students from their morning areas.
 Students are to transition to their classrooms in an orderly manner from their morning area.
+Students are to transition to their classrooms in an orderly manner.
 Students are to move quickly to their lockers and then proceed directly to their classes.
-A warning bell tone will be sounded at 8:08.
 The expectations and goal is that all students should be in their seats and instruction should begin when the late bell sounds.
-The late bell rings at 8:10.
+The late bell rings at 8:10am.